 Accordingly a recruitment pack for an Independent Person was drawn up and a newspaper advertisement placed on 29th May, 2012.
 Persons who wished to be considered for the position of Independent Person applied for a recruitment pack and returned application forms by Thursday, 21st June, 2012.
 The date for interviews was 25th June, 2012.
-Following the holding of interviews I will update the Committee on the outcome with a view to making a recommendation as to an appointment(s), to the Council for approval.
-The Regulations also provide for making interim arrangements should this be necessary.
+Following the holding of interviews recommendations, as set out in paragraph 10 below ,were made and agreed as to appointment(s), to be recommended to the Council for approval.
+The Regulations also provide for making interim arrangements should this be necessary and in this regard two former Independent Members of the former Standards Committee are also recommended for appointment, again as set out in paragraph 10 below.